AssiKalle/Backbone_ThIWert/draft.md

   2. Update December 6th 2021:
   After whole session trying to find the cause for not connectable, we have found out that the problem was that cables were loosely plugged in PoE Antennas outlets, so that not all lamps lighted up and the Antennas did not function properly, particularly did not generate signal.
 After few attempts with different cables and holding positions, we manage to light up all the router lamps.
 Therefore connection has been established as shown from 2 photos above.

+  3. Update December 13th 2021:
+  Thomas has ordered 2 new antennas Airfiber Ubiquiti 60LR for test performance with radio signal 60GHz.
+After assembling components we have to set up new
 ## III.
 Operating: not yet